Para leer este hoja informativa en español, presione aquí .

 If you answered yes to any of these questions, you should definitely get an HIV test.
 In the US, it is now recommended that everyone age 13-64 be screened for HIV at least once.

 If you are worried because you think you may have been exposed to HIV, get tested.
-Then, if you learn that you are negative (not infected), you can stop worrying.
+Then, if you learn you are negative (not infected), you can stop worrying.
 If you test HIV+ there are effective medications to help you stay well.
-But you cannot get the health care and treatment you need if you do not know your HIV status (whether you are HIV+ or HIV-negative).
-Being unaware of your status also means that you could pass HIV to others without knowing it.
+But you cannot get the health care and treatment you need if you do not know your HIV status (whether you are living with HIV or HIV-negative).
+Being unaware of your status also means you could pass HIV to others without knowing it.

 For women who plan to become pregnant, testing is especially important.
 If a woman is infected with HIV, medical care and certain drugs given during pregnancy can lower the chance of passing HIV to her baby.
-For more information, see The Well Project's article, Pregnancy and HIV .
+For more information, see our fact sheet on Pregnancy and HIV .

 HIV is spread primarily through contact with the following body fluids: